 Here are a few testimonials from parishioners.

 Our worship: Worship style is informal, and we hand out bulletins to help you follow along.
-We are not a mega-church – instead we are a close-knit fellowship who enjoy sharing a meals, prayers, and a warm heart to help you in your Christian journey.
-Our 8AM Sunday service is approximately 40 min and does not include music, but is followed by a home-cooked hot breakfast (continental in summer months)!
-Our 10AM Sunday service is more traditional, lasting about 60-75 minutes, with readings, music, and a choir, and nursery care for Pre-K and infants provided for free.
-We offer a quiet, simple healing service Wednesdays at 6:30 p.m that normally lasts 30 min.
+We are not a mega-church – instead we enjoy a close-knit fellowship sharing meals, prayers, and love for our neighbors.
+We want you to join us in your faith journey!
+Our 8AM Sunday service is approximately 40 min without music (quiet service), and is followed by a home-cooked hot breakfast (continental in summer months).
+Our 10AM Sunday service is more traditional, lasting about 60-75 minutes, with readings, music, choir, and nursery care for Pre-K and infants in an adjoining room.
+We offer a quiet, simple healing service Wednesdays at 6:30 p.m that lasts 30 min.

-Sunday School and Youth meet in their own space each Sunday at 11:30 a.m.
-Throughout the year, youth sundays are held where children handle most aspects of the service, and sometimes skits and plays.
+Sunday School / Youth Christian Formation: a blended program of mixed-age activities where young and old participate alike.
+Throughout the year, youth Sundays are held where children handle most aspects of the service, and sometimes skits and plays.

 HOLY TRINITY HISTORY

-Holy Trinity is a fairly new church as compared to many Episcopal churches.
-We began in 1983 when a handful of people gathered at Curlew Creek Elementary school under the auspices of St. Alfred’s Episcopal Church.
-Several families from St. Alfred’s seeded the congregation.
-The hope was to establish a church on McMullen Booth Road to serve the north Pinellas County community.
+Holy Trinity began in 1983 when a handful of people gathered at Curlew Creek Elementary school under the auspices of St. Alfred’s Episcopal Church.
+Several families from St. Alfred’s seeded the congregation on McMullen Booth Road to serve the north Pinellas County community.

 In 1984, the Diocese purchased property for Holy Trinity, which included a house that was renovated for worship and office use.
 Membership grew and several Vicars succeeded each other for the first few years.
 In 1989, Fr.
 Joseph Diaz arrived.
 There were 35 active members at the time.
 The charge of the Vicar was “to grow it, or close it.”
 By October 1989, we had outgrown the space in the house, and on Christmas Eve of that year, we began worship in a modular building installed on the property.
 The building was often filled to capacity as membership rose dramatically.
 In 1990, additional property adjacent and north of the current buildings was purchased.
-By 1991, we had outgrown the modular worship space and a new larger modular was installed on the property.
-It seated 250 and was often filled.
+By 1991, we had outgrown the modular worship spaceso a larger modular was installed with seating for 250.
 At the time, the original house was utilized as a Parish Hall, Sunday School, and office space.

-In 1993, Pinellas County took by eminent domain a portion of the roadway to the east of the property which took much of the parking area.
+In 1993, Pinellas County took by eminent domain a portion of the roadway to the east of the property which took much of the parking area from us.
 For 16 months, the congregation was shuttled by bus from the hospital parking lot across the street.
 Holy Trinity continued to grow.
-In 1994, a Building Committee was formed to look at the possibility of building a permanent church building.
-By the following year, plans were finalized and funds were secured via a Capital Campaign to retire the debt in three to five years.
+In 1994, a Building Committee was formed to look at building a permanent church building.
+Plans were finalized by the following year, and funds were secured via a Capital Campaign to retire the debt in three to five years.
 Construction began, and the worship space was consecrated in 1997.
 The modular buildings were converted to a Parish Hall, Sunday School and Youth Group space.

-In 1998, Holy Trinity became a Parish.
-Soon a Parish Hall/Education Center was in the plans.
+In 1998, Holy Trinity officially became a Parish with plans for a Parish Hall and Education Center.
 Construction on the Parish Hall began in 2001.
 The Hall was dedicated in 2002.
 The modular buildings were rented out to a private school from 1998 to 2004, and the house again served as Sunday School, Parish Hall and office space.
-The Thrift Shop, opened off site in 1995, was relocated to the modular buildings on property in 2004, and a Pre-School rented space in the Parish Hall.
-Both are still in place today.
+The Thrift Shop, opened off-site in 1995, was relocated to the modular buildings on property in 2004, and a PreSchool rented space in the Parish Hall.
+The independently-run PreSchool relocated in 2016.

 HOPES AND ASPIRATIONS

-- We hope to grow the Body of Christ to serve Him, and share His love with others.
+- We continue to grow the Body of Christ and share His love with others.

-- While currently a strength, we hope to continue to grow in our Outreach and Advocacy ministries, as well as our Pastoral Care for those least able to care for themselves
+- We hope to continue to grow in our Outreach and Advocacy ministries, as well as our Pastoral Care for those least able to care for themselves

-THE DIOCESE OF SOUTHWEST FLORIDA We are a member of the Clearwater Deanery of 14 Episcopal churches serving under the direction of The Diocese of Southwest Florida, whose 77 congregations total some 36,000 baptized persons who share in many exciting ministries and missions.
+THE DIOCESE OF SOUTHWEST FLORIDA Holy Trinity is part of the Clearwater Deanery – one of 14 Episcopal churches serving under the direction of The Diocese of Southwest Florida, whose 77 congregations total some 36,000 baptized persons who share in many exciting ministries and missions.
 On any given Sunday, about 17,000 people worship in Episcopal churches throughout the Diocese.
 The Diocese extends along the coast of the Gulf of Mexico, with our northernmost congregation in Brooksville and our most southern in Marco Island.
 We include the cities of Tampa, St. Petersburg, Sarasota, and Fort Myers.
 Our easternmost congregations are in Plant City, Arcadia and LaBelle.